Program

 Career Pathways

-Successful graduates will be prepared for entry-level positions in electronic or mechanical assembly industries, with skills such as component preparation, board assembly, soldering, wire and cable preparation, and hardware assembly.
+Successful graduates will be prepared for entry-level positions in electronic or mechanical assembly industries, with skills such as component preparation, board assembly, soldering, bike assembly and mechanics, wire and cable preparation, and hardware assembly.